riki137/multitron/README.md

 2. **`$comm->readSubset(string $key, array $subkeys): ?array`**

    This method reads a subset of the data stored under a specified key.
    It takes a key and an array of subkeys.
    It retrieves data for each of the provided subkeys if they exist, returning an associative array containing the subkeys and their corresponding values.
    If any subkey is not found, it will simply omit them from the result.

-   **Example Usage:**

    ```php
    $subData = $comm->readSubset('user_emails', [123,126]); // Retrieve emails for user IDs 123 and 126